LightningDrop/SkateboardML/trickclassifier.md

 dataset = dataset.batch(16).prefetch(tf.data.experimental.AUTOTUNE)
 ```

-Starting from the dataset variable we call the tf.data.Dataset.from_generator function to generate the frames that are to be featured by the CNN.
-If we exam the frame_generator function, when we first arrive in the function we first start by assigning the VIDEOS_PATH variable to a different variable using tf.io.gfile.glob() function then shuffle that list so that we are always choosing a different video to feature extract from.
-This is basically just preparing the data by converting it from bgr to rgb because opencv reads in bgr.
-Then we resize the image to (299,299,3) because we are going to input the images into a pretrained model that accepts images of that size.
-Then we preprocess the image weights so that they are changed into the range of (-1,1) to fit into the pretrained model.we do this as a max of 40 times per image.
-If there is a video of 160 frames it'll read every 4th frame.
-Then we prepare the data in the dataset variables with expected output size and the string it is supposed to come with.
+Starting from the `dataset` variable, we call the `tf.data.Dataset.from_generator` function to generate the frames which are the input to the CNN.
+If we examine the `frame_generator` function, we start by listing all the training videos in random order.
+Next, we convert the data from bgr to rgb because `opencv` reads in bgr.
+We resize the image to (299,299,3) because we are going to input the images into a model that accepts images of that size.
+We preprocess the image weights so that they are changed into the range of (-1,1) to fit into the model.
+Each video gets converted to at most `SEQUENCE_LENGTH = 40` frames.
+For example, If there is a video of 160 frames this generator will yield every 4th frame.
+Then we prepare the data in the dataset variables with expected output size and the string (TODO: it is supposed to come with | denoting the trick).

 ```python
 inception_v3 = tf.keras.applications.InceptionV3(include_top=False, weights='imagenet')